Loyola High School (Montreal): School campus

 Loyola was originally located in an abandoned Sacred Heart Convent on Bleury and St. Catherine Street.
 A fire broke out at this location in 1898, forcing the college to move into the former Tucker School on Drummond Street.
 That summer, a wing was added, but space soon became inadequate.
-In 1900, the Jesuits purchased the Decary Farm in Notre-Dame-de-Grâce located in the west end of Montreal, where the school remains to this day on what is commonly referred to as the Loyola Campus of Concordia University.
+In 1900, the Jesuits purchased the Decary Farm in Notre-Dame-de-Grâce located in the west end of Montreal.

 In 1916, Loyola College officially moved to the new campus.
 The high school was located in the Junior Building and, until 1961, shared the Administration Building and then the north half of the Central Building.
-It was the Junior Building, which was designed in the Collegiate Gothic architectural style and covered in gargoyles, leaded and stained-glass windows and oak moulding, where young men began their journey to become "Eight-Year Men".
+It was the original campus, which was designed in the Collegiate Gothic architectural style and covered in gargoyles, leaded and stained-glass windows and oak moulding, where young men began their journey to become "Eight-Year Men".
 After four years of high school and four years of college, they graduated with university degrees in Arts or Sciences.

 In 1961, the era of boarders ended and the high school moved exclusively to the Junior Building.
 An extension was added in 1970 and a gymnasium was built south of Sherbrooke Street in 1978.
 In 1988 a decision was reached to erect a new building in order to properly accommodate the student body and to enable the school to offer the curriculum outlined by the Ministry of Education.

-Loyola considered a number of possible options for the future building, including adding an extension onto the Junior Building, and relocating the school to Côte Saint-Luc on land owned by Loyola (currently the location of Côte Saint-Luc City Hall).
-The school eventually made arrangements with Concordia University to swap the Junior Building for a site on the south-west end of Loyola campus beside the school gymnasium.
+Loyola considered a number of possible options for the future building, including adding an extension onto the Junior Building.
+The school eventually made arrangements with Concordia University to swap the Junior Building for a site on the southwest end of the Loyola campus beside the school gymnasium.
 The new building was completed in 1992.
-The Bishops Atrium and a three-story wing was constructed in 2004, along with an auditorium the following year.
+The Bishops Atrium and a three-story wing were constructed in 2004, along with the Eric Maclean, S.J.
+Centre for the Performing Arts auditorium the following year.